FreeRangeLobster/Fishtank/README.md

 ###Installing a script editor

-After having installed the Nettalk, you can access files in the pi and edit them locally as if it was in your own computer.
-That is just brilliant!! and really handy.
-Now you need a good text editor, my weapon of choice is:
-"Sublime is a cross-platform text and source code editor with a Python application programming interface (API).
-It natively supports many programming languages and markup languages, Sublime Text is proprietary software; all license revenue accrues to the developer." wikipedia
-If you have the means, Please buy it and support the team.
+Once Netatalk has been installed, you can access files that are in the Pi and edit them locally as if they were on your own computer.
+That is just brilliant (and also really handy)!
+Now you need a good text editor.
+My weapon of choice is Sublime.
+According to Wikipedia, "Sublime is a cross-platform text and source code editor with a Python application programming interface (API).
+It natively supports many programming languages and markup languages, Sublime Text is proprietary software; all license revenue accrues to the developer."
+If you have the means, please buy it and support the team.
 It is a really good application.
 It can be used as a trial for a while.

 Sublime